oltdaniel/buk-abgabe/README.md

 added a config to extract the variables for the student names and exercise number.

+Import this project by visiting [`GitHub Import Repository`](https://github.com/new/import) and provide the url `https://github.com/oltdaniel/buk-abgabe.git`.
+I would suggest the repo name `buk-wise2021` and the repository state `private`.

+> **NOTE**: I suggest getting a student account [here](https://education.github.com/pack) to be able to have the full experience in a private repository.

 ## Structure

 The different uebungen should follow the same direcotry name schema with `ueb`